Volumes

 Pruning

-Section titled “Pruning”Actions → Prune removes all volumes not currently mounted by any container.
-Prune is destructive — data is gone.
+Section titled “Pruning”The Prune unused volumes button under Resources → Volumes removes every named volume that isn’t currently mounted by a container.
+Prune is destructive — the data in those volumes is gone.

 Browsing content